psi4/psi4/doc/sphinxman/source/sapt.rst

 approximation introduces negligible errors into the SAPT energy (often less than 0.01 kcal/mol for small dimers) and greatly improves efficiency.

+The latest addition to the SAPT code is the SAPT0 method for open-shell monomers.
+Currently, |scf__reference| ``UHF`` should be used.
+This code is available for both exact and density fitted integrals, except for the dispersion terms which are only implemented with a factorization relying on density fitting.
+If both monomers are open-shell, their coupling is assumed to be high spin, i.e. two doublets would interact to form a triplet.

 The S\ :superscript:`2` approximation and scaling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^